Rochester, Minnesota

-Rochester is a city in Olmsted County, Minnesota, United States, and its county seat.
+Rochester is a city in and the county seat of Olmsted County, Minnesota, United States.
 It is located along rolling bluffs on the Zumbro River's south fork in Southeast Minnesota.
-It is the third-most populous city in Minnesota, with a population of 121,395 at the 2020 census.
+The population was 121,395 at the 2020 census, and was estimated at 124,292 in 2025, making it the third-most populous city in Minnesota.
 The Rochester metropolitan area has an estimated 230,000 residents.
 The city is the home and birthplace of Mayo Clinic.

 Rochester first developed as a stagecoach stop between Dubuque, Iowa, and Saint Paul, Minnesota.
 With the creation of the Mayo Clinic in 1864, Rochester became a national center for healthcare, as well as a hub for regional agriculture.
 For higher education needs the University of Minnesota Rochester, Rochester Community and Technical College, and Mayo Clinic Alix School of Medicine are located in the city.